 Thanksgiving is just around the corner, and for most, that means plenty of food and time with loved ones.
 However, despite all the fun that comes during the holiday season, Thanksgiving is also one of the most dangerous holidays.
 Every year, there are kitchen fires, home robberies, car accidents and more.
 That’s why Thanksgiving safety is so important.
 Don’t put yourself at risk this year by following our tips below.

-Thanksgiving Home Safety
+Thanksgiving Safety Tips

-According to the National Fire Protection Association, more kitchen fires occur on Thanksgiving Day than any other day of the year.
-Before you start cooking, ensure that all fire alarms are working properly and that you have a fire extinguisher handy in the kitchen.
-Avoid leaving lit candles or hot stoves and ovens unattended for any period of time.
-Wear short or rolled sleeves to prevent clothing from catching fire.
-Finally, be cautious and follow manufacturer directions concerning the use of turkey fryers, which present burn and fire hazards.
+According to the National Fire Protection Association, more kitchen fires occur on Thanksgiving than any other day of the year.
+Before you start cooking, ensure all fire alarms are working properly.
+Also, keep a fire extinguisher handy in the kitchen.
+Make sure it isn’t past its expiration date either.